dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 3. In the **Settings** for your new Auth0 Client app, add `http://localhost:4200/callback, http://localhost:8085/callback` to the **Allowed Callback URLs**.
 4. Add `http://localhost:4200, http://localhost:8085` to the **Allowed Web Origins**.
 5. Add `http://localhost:4200, http://localhost:8085` to the **Allowed Origins (CORS)**.
-6. Make sure that **Use Auth0 instead of the IdP to do Single Sign On** is enabled.
+6. Make sure that **Use Auth0 instead of the IdP to do Single Sign-On** is enabled.
 7. At the bottom of the **Settings** section, click the "Show Advanced Settings" link.
 Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to `RS256`.
 8. Click the "Save Changes" button.